nskhwaja/Lineup_Prediction.py/README.md

 Also looking to find trends of artists who gain bigger slots/headlining times throughout the year among different festivals and events.

+Update (9/2/20)

+Well corona... gonna look for edc as well as smaller fests as everything festival lineup is a wild card now to develop accurate models for in 2021-2022

 Updates:
 - Currently working on IF statements and loops for the following criteria: